moSaeed15/bostaInterview/README.md

 2. `npm install` in your terminal.
 3. Start the development server using `npm run dev`.
 4. Access the application in your web browser at `http://localhost:5173`.
+5. Access the tracking page through the track shipment dropdown or `http://localhost:5173/tracking/67151313` .

 ## Technologies Used